 Hidden down Durham Lane is the centre’s oldest commercial building, now a rustic bar called The Bluestone Room.
 Also, across from Bluestone is one of the entrances to Spitting Feathers, an English bar with international beer and cider and good value bar snacks.

 If you love late-night dancing and need room to pull some shapes, Bar 101 down Elliot Street should suffice.
-The large dance floor is ideal for events, such as Ministry of Sound.
+The large dance floor is ideal for events, such as the Ministry of Sound.
 Next door, you will found the most affordable prohibition era experience in New Zealand at Habana Joe’s.
-With a stylish decor and great value drinks (four shot jars for NZ$10 and NZ$5 Jagers, for example), you can’t really go wrong.
+With stylish decor and great value drinks (four-shot jars for NZ$10 and NZ$5 Jagers, for example), you can’t really go wrong.
 Upstairs in the Base hostel, Hello Sunshine is the perfect setting for pre-party drinks with views of the Sky Tower.

 Head down Fort Street for backpacker bar The Camel Bar for an affordable beverage.
 Fort Street Union has a cool open-roof setting and NZ$1 pizza slices every Tuesday from 8pm.
 The Right Track Sports Bar is where you get your sports fix down Fort Street.
 Backpackers staying at the two Nomads hostels and Queen Street Backpackers will not have to travel far to get a pint.